Extending structures for BiHom-Frobenius algebras: Introduction

 \section{Introduction}

-The concept of infinitesimal bialgebras was introduced by S. Joni and G.-C. Rota in \cite{JR79} and further studied by Aguiar in \cite{A1,A2,A3}.
-A infinitesimal bialgebra $A$ is a vector space equipped simultaneously with an algebra structure $(A, \cdot)$ and a coalgebra $(A, \Delta)$ structure such that the following compatibility condition is satisfied,
+We define concept of BiHom-Frobenius algebras as a BiHom-analogue of Frobenius algebras.
+Roughly speaking, it is a vector space $A$ equipped simultaneously with a BiHom-associative algebra $(A, \cdot,\al,\beta)$ and a BiHom-coassociative coalgebra $(A, \Delta, \al,\beta)$ such that the following compatibility condition is satisfied,